 The IICT programme has generated a great deal of interest among researchers.
-In the first three calls, the SNSF received 75, 35 and 32 applications respectively.
-20 proposals that were deemed to be outstanding or excellent are currently being funded by the SNSF.
+In the first four calls, the SNSF received 75, 35, 32 and 18 applications respectively.
+From the first three calls, 20 proposals that were deemed to be outstanding or excellent are currently funded by the SNSF.
 This corresponds to a success rate of 12% to 20% per call.
 The funded projects will last for 3 to 5 years and will involve over 8300 patients.
 Approximately 140 clinical trial centres are taking part in the funded trials.
 All Swiss university hospitals, over 20 cantonal hospitals and other institutions in Switzerland, and 22 hospitals abroad are participating.

 The evaluation results also show that, in addition to factors such as the high clinical relevance of the research questions, a convincing impact hypothesis and a good study design, a reliable calculation of patient numbers and evidence regarding feasibility are key success factors for obtaining IICT funding.
 Experience has shown that the preparation time needed for clinical studies until the start of patient recruitment is often underestimated.
 Sound planning requires a major effort from the principal investigator and good organisational structures.
-It is therefore advisable to appoint a study manager and to tap into the resources of local Clinical Trial Units.
+It is therefore highly recommended to appoint a study manager and to tap into the resources of local Clinical Trial Units CTUs.